 FPSI cannot guarantee that reviewing the guide or watching the videos will result in a passing written test score.
 However, candidates who review the guide and videos will have a better understanding of the type of test questions found on the Firefighter written test.

 You have access to login to the Orientation Guide and Videos up to the date of the Firefighter written test administration, September 14, 2019.
 You can access the Candidate Orientation Guide and Videos via this link:

 Projected Exam Date

-An Eligible List is planned for the week of April 15, 2019.
+An Eligible List is expected to be established by November 8, 2019.
 Please note that this date may change.

 In accordance with Civil Service Regulation 9.091D, candidates may review their answer sheets and other test papers to determine if they have been scored correctly or if there has been an irregularity in the administration of the examination.
 Candidates will have 30 days after the results have been mailed to review their test and to file a written appeal.
 Call (see application details) if you wish to schedule a test review.

 Assigned to (view only)

 Parts & Weights

 Part Qualifying Oral Examination for Bilingual Candidates Only